LeonStansfield/tawnyAV/README.md

 ### Advanced Usage

-#### Customising your visuals:
+#### Customising your Shader Scene Visuals:
 Custom backgroung image:
 - To add your own logo/image to the visuals first ensure the image file is in the correct format:
 - Image file formatting guide here (image must be 1920x1080, white on transparrent background, png).
 - Ensure the image is somewhere where you are able to locate it relative to the programs location (I reccomend inside the resources/images directory)
 - In the GUI, modify the file path to point towards your images location
 - Click 'reload scenes'.
 This will reload the scenes with your custom image applied.
-     - If you want this to be the default logo used on starting the program, simply modify Custom colour palette:
+- If you want this to be the default logo used on starting the program, simply modify

+Custom colour palette:
 - Colour palletes for each shader are stored in each individual shader file.
 These colours can be modified to your liking, but for your reference, I have left a copy of the default colour palette in the shader in the resources folder.

 Custom shaders:
 - Users can add their own custom shaders.
 - Simply add a working fragment shader contained in a .glsl file to the resources/shaders directory.
 - WARNINGL The shader must be a working fragment shader, if the shader does not compile, the program will not start.

 ## Developers

+Tawny AV is designed to be modular, allowing users to implement other scene types.

 ### Installation
 - If you havent got rust installed already, install rust by following the instructions at [rustup.rs](https://rustup.rs/)